How to Recreate yourself – Even After ‘Burn Out’ – A Life Lesson

 I know now: Burnout is just the beginning.
 It might feel awful at times.
 If it didn’t, how would you know when to try something new?
 Let your imagination fly.
 Learn what lights up your world before burnout defines it.
 Ask yourself for help first.
 Then, start with tiny movements.
 Tiny actions.
 Like building a new foundation, brick by brick, you can create something strong and beautiful.

-For more productivity ideas on Stagetecture, click here.
+For more Remodeling ideas on Stagetecture, click here.